top of page

 One day, I unrolled my yoga mat again.

-I cried the hungry children, the babies gone too soon and the life I had built and lost.
+I cried the hungry children, the babies gone too soon

 One day at a time